VahidN/angular-template-driven-forms-lab/README.md

 - How to send ASP.NET Core's anti-forgery token cookies to an Angular app and how to automatically validate it on the server.
 - How to complete the `.vscode/launch.json` file to allow debugging of the `Angular CLI` project using `VSCode` and `Chrome debugger plugin`.
 - How to upload files to the server without using any third-party plugins.
+- How to perform remote validation with template driven forms.

 How to run it